 - Two weeks paid family and medical leave—not including state or federal paid or mandated Family Medical Leave Act (FMLA) leave

 - Paid leave—not including vacation, personal, or sick time—of at least 50% of an employee’s normal wages or salary

 Policies must also include leave that covers one or more of the following:

-Calculation is based on the percent of wages paid during FMLA and can’t be calculated with the same wages used to calculate another general business credit.
+Credit calculations are based on the percent of wages paid during family and medical leave and can’t be calculated with the same wages used to calculate another general business credit.

 Depending on the percent of wages your business pays during an employee’s leave, you may be eligible for the following credit amounts.